ArchipelagoMW/SuperNintendoClient/games/README.md

 }
 ```

+## Create a directory for your game in the `games` folder
+It must be named the same as your game's key from the `games.json` file.

+## Create `Game Name.js`
+A game file which contains a class called `GameInstance`, which is used to provide functions which enable the client to
+interface with your game.
+It must be named the same as your game's key from the `games.json` file.
+This file will be
+loaded and used by SNC.
+You will find a template game file in the `games` directory named `GameInstance.template.js`.

 ## Create `romData.js`
 This file must be named exactly `romData.js`.
 It should contain data about memory addresses in your ROM.
 This file
 is loaded by the client, but its contents are not used by the client directly.
 Instead, it allows you to add data
-to the global scope, which can then be referenced in your GameFile.
+to the global scope, which can then be referenced in your game file.
 The recommended pattern is to define exactly
 one const called `romData`, and reference that in your GameFile.
 ```js
 const romData = {